 - Neutral pH sheets

 - Semi-translucent paper

-- Coating on the back of each sheet to help prevent bleed-through
+- Coated on the back of each sheet to help prevent bleed-through

 Sheets directly made by a brand that makes some of the best alcohol markers in the market, the Copic marker Express Blending Card Pack consists of top-quality paper designed for use with Copic brand alcohol markers.
 While the sheet works perfectly with Copic alcohol markers, you can use it with markers of any brand.
 It is among the thickest sheets with a thickness rating of 250 gsm.
 We are ranking it lower because of the very high price.

 - Laser and inkjet printer compatible